MikeMcGrain/to-do_app/README.md

 ## Summary

-The primary goal was to implement a few basic functions: add new items to the list, cross items out, delete items, and reload any remaing items from local storage when the page reloads.
-I also made sure that the status of each item (completed or !completed) was stored and displayed accurately upon reloading.
+The primary goal was to implement a few basic functions: add new items, cross items out, delete items, and reload any remaing items from local storage.
+I've also stored the status of each item (completed or !completed) so that it can be displayed accurately upon reloading.

 I really enjoyed tying all of this together: modifying the DOM, events, and local storage.
 Building this definitely added a few tricks to my tool bag.